AlphaSweater/ChadFairlie_ST10269509_PROG6221_POE/README.md

 7. Once the project is open in Visual Studio, you can compile it by clicking on "Build" in the menu at the top, and then "Build Solution".

-8. After the project has been compiled, you can run it by clicking on "Debug" in the menu at the top, and then "Start Debugging".
+8. After the project has been compiled, you can run it by clicking on "Start" in the menu at the top, and then it should start up.

 And that's it!
 You should now see the command-line interface of the application in a new window, ready for you to start entering and managing your recipes.